Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 At 1,076 feet (328m), Auckland's Sky Tower is the tallest freestanding structure in the Southern Hemisphere and has unforgettable views over the city, the harbour and the gulf islands.
 It is part of the Sky City Entertainment Complex, with a casino, theatre, hotel, and conference centre.
 Visitors to the tower can splash out on dinner in the revolving restaurant, or admire the view from one of the four circular observation decks, reached by a glass lift.
 There is an outdoor deck, glass floor panels, an audio visual guide, and a number of touch computer screens providing geographical information.
 The Sky Deck is the highest viewing level with spectacular 360-degree views.

 Wai-O-Tapu, meaning 'Sacred Waters', is a diverse and colourful geothermal sightseeing experience.
 The area has been active for more than 100,000 years and features thick pools of boiling mud that bubble and belch, geysers, sulphuric mineral terraces, and steaming pools that create a kaleidoscope of colour.
 Walkways around the area allow visitors to admire the display of some of the most incredible earth forces in the world.
-Some of the best features include the spectacular Champagne Pool, a large steaming and bubbling pool fringed by red and yellow ochre deposits; the evil looking Devil's Bath, with a high concentration of arsenic creating the vivid green colour of the water; and the erupting Lady Knox Geyser that shoots steam up to 64 feet (20m) into the air in a majestic daily display at around 10:15am.
+Some of the best features include the spectacular Champagne Pool, a large steaming and bubbling pool fringed by red and yellow ochre deposits, and the evil looking Devil's Bath, where the high concentration of arsenic creates the vivid green colour of the water.

 Te Papa is Wellington's leading attraction and one of the world's largest national museums.
 It is a tribute to all that is New Zealand; its people and history, natural environment, arts, and culture.
 Interactive technology and superb displays bring the story to life, with visitors able to experience the explosive creation of pre-historic New Zealand, go on a virtual bungee jump, experience the effects of a volcanic eruption, and much more.
 Other attractions include a range of magnificent exhibitions featuring some of the country's most important Maori treasures, a modern 'marae' or Maori meeting house, and an informative display on the Treaty of Waitangi.

-The cable car is one of the most popular tourist attractions in Wellington.
+The cable car is one of the most popular tourist attractions in Wellington, and there is simply no better way to experience the destination's hidden charm.
 It takes people to the lookout at Kelburn, where there is a beautiful view over the city and across the harbour.
 Visitors can either take a return journey or walk back down through the beautifully landscaped Botanic Gardens.
 At the top terminus there is the small Cable Car Museum explaining its history.

 Christchurch's heritage trams, dating back to 1954, have been beautifully restored, offering visitors a unique experience that takes visitors on a two-mile (3km) loop of many of the city's best attractions.
 The drivers offer insight on the history, architecture, activities, and points of interest.
 Visitors can hop on and off at any of the stops to explore at their leisure.
 The most interesting sights include the Aquarium of Discovery, punting on the Avon River, the exquisite Botanic Gardens on the banks of the river, New Regent Street with its pretty Spanish mission-style architecture, the magnificent Gothic buildings of the Arts Centre, and Canterbury Museum, with an excellent Antarctic exhibition.